 When drinking alcohol, it is polite to wait until everybody has received their drink before starting.
 Once everyone has their drink in hand, it’s time for everybody’s favorite word: “kanpai!”
 This is the Japanese equivalent of “cheers”, and once said, you are free to go ahead and drink.

-When eating in Japan, it is customary to say “itadakimasu” before digging in.
+Anytime you’re eating in Japan, it is customary to say “itadakimasu” before digging in.
 This word literally means “receive”, and is a polite way of expressing your gratitude for the meal that has been provided for you.

-Asking for the Bill
+Asking for the bill in Japanese

 When you’ve finished eating and are ready to pay, you will probably need to ask for the bill.
 To do this, just say the following to the waiter:

-E: Please bring the bill
+English: Please bring the bill

-J: okaikei wo onegaishimasu
+Japanese: okaikei wo onegaishimasu

 Literally, “kaikei” means “account”, and an “o” is added to the front to make it more polite.
 “Onegaishimasu” is a polite word used when asking for something, much like the word “kudasai”.

-Leaving the Restaurant
+Leaving the restaurant

 Although it’s not absolutely necessary, it is polite to thank the restaurant staff on your way out.
 You can do this using one of two phrases:

-- arigatō gozaimashita
+1. arigatō gozaimashita

-- gochisōsama deshita
+2. gochisōsama deshita